Islamic banking and finance: Usury in Islam

-Although Islamic finance contains many prohibitions—such as on consumption of alcohol, gambling, uncertainty, etc. – the belief that "all forms of interest are riba and hence prohibited" is the idea upon which it is based.
+Islamic finance is based upon the belief that "all forms of interest are riba and hence prohibited".
 The word "riba" literally means "excess or addition", and has been translated as "interest", "usury", "excess", "increase" or "addition".

 According to Islamic economists Choudhury and Malik, the elimination of interest followed a "gradual process" in early Islam, "culminating" with a "fully fledged Islamic economic system" under Caliph Umar (634–644 CE).

 Other sources (Encyclopedia of Islam and the Muslim World, Timur Kuran), do not agree, and state that the giving and taking of interest continued in Muslim society "at times through the use of legal ruses (ḥiyal), often more or less openly," including during the Ottoman Empire.

-Still another source (International Business Publications) states that during the "Islamic Golden Age" the "common view of riba among classical jurists" of Islamic law and economics was that it was unlawful to apply interest to gold and silver currencies, "but that it is not riba and is therefore acceptable to apply interest to fiat money – currencies made up of other materials such as paper or base metals – to an extent."
+Still another source (International Business Publications) states that during the "Islamic Golden Age" the "common view of riba among classical jurists" of Islamic law and economics was that it was unlawful to apply interest to gold and silver currencies, "but that it is not riba and is therefore acceptable to apply interest to fiat money—currencies made up of other materials such as paper or base metals—to an extent."

-In the late 19th century Islamic Modernists reacted to the rise of European power and influence and its colonization of Muslim countries by reconsidering the prohibition on interest and whether interest rates and insurance were not among the "preconditions for productive investment" in a functioning modern economy.
+In the late 19th century Islamic modernists reacted to the rise of European power and influence and the European colonization of Muslim countries by reconsidering the prohibition on interest and whether interest rates and insurance were not among the "preconditions for productive investment" in a functioning modern economy.
 Syed Ahmad Khan, argued for a differentiation between sinful riba "usury", which they saw as restricted to charges on lending for consumption, and legitimate non-riba "interest", for lending for commercial investment.

-However, in the 20th century, Islamic revivalists/Islamists/activists worked to define all interest as riba, to enjoin Muslims to lend and borrow at "Islamic Banks" that avoided fixed rates.
-By the 21st century this Islamic Banking movement had created "institutions of interest-free financial enterprises across the world".
+However, in the 20th century, Islamic revivalists, Islamists, and other Islamic activists worked to define all interest as riba, to enjoin Muslims to lend and borrow at "Islamic banks" that avoided fixed rates.
+By the 21st century this Islamic banking movement had created "institutions of interest-free financial enterprises across the world".
 Loans are permitted in Islam if the interest that is paid is linked to the profit or loss obtained by the investment.
-The concept of profit acts as a symbol in Islam as equal sharing of profits, losses, and risks.
+The concept of profit acts as a symbol in Islam of equal sharing of profits, losses, and risks.

 The movement started with activists and scholars such as Anwar Qureshi, Naeem Siddiqui, Abul A'la Maududi, Muhammad Hamidullah, in the late 1940 and early 1950s.

-They believed commercial banks were a "necessary evil," and proposed a banking system based on the concept of Mudarabah, where shared profit on investment would replace interest.
+They believed commercial banks were a "necessary evil," and proposed a banking system based on the concept of mudarabah, where shared profit on investment would replace interest.
 Further works specifically devoted to the subject of interest-free banking were authored by Muhammad Uzair (1955), Abdullah al-Araby (1967), Mohammad Najatuallah Siddiqui, al-Najjar (1971) and Muhammad Baqir al-Sadr.